matswalekr/Neural_Network/README.md

 # General
 This file holds the code for a Neural Network algorithm written in C. Note that the code is not written in vector/matrix format, but in an "object" manner (all ideas are represented by different structs holding their info).
 This will have a negative effect on performance.

 The file expects the input to be numeric and organised in a csv such that the "true" output is at the end of each line.
-It also expects that the number of output data points is the same as the number of Output Nodes in the Neural Network.
+It also expects that the number of output data points is the same as the number of Output Nodes in the Neural Network

 # Building using Makefile